sonjaove/progg-and-DS-from-IITM/TDS_notes/LLMs for fun/Introdunction to LLMs.md

 ## LLM Extraction.

-- We use AI to do json extracion persay so that, we can basically reduce the use of softwares like OpenRefine and stuff or we particularly don't have to pay heavy prices for things like that which somewhat automates the process.
+- We use AI to do json extracion persay so that, we can basically reduce the use of softwares like OpenRefine and stuff or we particularly don't have to pay heavy prices for things like that, which somewhat automates the process.
 * JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
 * It provides a way to describe the structure and constraints of JSON data.
 * With JSON Schema, you can define the expected properties, types, and formats of the data,